Studio 54: Cultural impact

+Media

 The nightclub has been the subject of several works of popular media.
 The original Studio 54 was featured in the 1998 drama film 54.
 Studio 54, a 98-minute documentary by Matt Tyrnauer released in 2018, includes unpublished footage of the club and interviews with Ian Schrager.
-Additionally, the fourth season of the television series American Crime Story, announced in 2021, focuses on the club during the 1970s.
+Studio 54 also appears as a setting in other movies, including the 1999 film Summer of Sam and the 1996 film I Shot Andy Warhol.
 Several books have also been written about the nightclub.
 The writer Anthony Haden-Guest published a book about Studio 54 and the disco subculture in 1997, and Mark Fleischman published his memoir Inside Studio 54 in October 2017.
 Schrager also published a book in 2018, Studio 54, with images of the club.
+In 2024, Robert Greenblatt and Neil Meron began producing Studio 54 the Musical, a Broadway musical about the club.

 Studio 54 has also had an influence on disco music.
+The 1979 song Fashion Pack by Amanda Lear from her third album Never Trust a Pretty Face makes references to Studio 54.
 Casablanca Records released a compilation album of disco music, A Night at Studio 54, in 1979; it peaked at No. 21 on the Billboard 200 album chart and sold close to a million copies.
 In 2011, Sirius XM launched Studio 54 Radio, a satellite radio station featuring classic disco and dance tracks from the 1970s to the 2000s.
 In 2020, it expanded into a music imprint including a record label, Studio 54 Music, which works with Sirius XM on Studio 54 Radio.
 The label's first release, Night Magic Vol. 1, is a four-track compilation EP of disco anthems from the club's prime days, revised by musicians from both the original scene and the modern dance music era.
 Studio 54 also inspired the name and overall concept of singer-songwriter Dua Lipa's 2020 concert series Studio 2054.